Piplupness/Piplupness.github.io/index.md

  - Create a monthly or bi-monthly anonymous survey open to feedback on a range of topics with places for written feedback
  - Implement time-sensitive polls for gathering suggestions on upcoming events
  - Establish a centralized location summarizing the various administrative offices, support organizations at TJ, and TJ student government, alongside a guide for who to contact for what matters
- - Expand Bon Appetit to other administrators and groups around TJ
+ - Expand Open Forums (meetings with Dr. Bonitatibus) to other administrators and groups around TJ

 [return](https://brianzhou.me/#my-vision)